Akaflieg-Freiburg/enrouteManual/05-referencePages/03-settingsDataConnections.rst

 - Ensure that your Bluetooth Classic device is switched on and in "discoverable" mode.

+- Because Bluetooth devices support only one data connection, the following steps will fail if another computer is trying to connect to your Bluetooth device.
+Ensure that there are no other computers around that could interfere with your computer.
+Keep in mind that other computers might be in someone else's bag, stowed away in a nearby car, or in the office building next door.

 - Ensure that Bluetooth is switched "on" in your computer.